Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Results

 \section{Results}

 The method outlined in the previous section was evaluated using three distinct approaches, which are discussed in the following sections.
 First, the calibration routine was tested on simulated spectra, which allowed for a direct comparison against the known ground truth values.
 Next, results from measurements taken within an environmental chamber are presented.
-These tests utilize real data but cover a temperature range broader than what is typically available upon deployment in an urban setting.
+These tests utilize real data but cover a temperature range wider than that which is typically encountered upon deployment in an urban setting.
 Finally, the method was applied to data gathered in the field is shown, demonstrating its performance and robustness in a realistic urban deployment scenario.